vipulnaik/diet-exercise-health/profile-information/health-profile.md

 ## Lipid profile and related measures of atherosclerotic risk

+NOTE: This section needs a rewrite based on my more refined understanding of atherosclerotic risk; I am deferring this rewrite to when I get back the results for my December 2024 blood tests as those results will include a lot of useful information.

 You can get full details [here](https://github.com/vipulnaik/diet-exercise-health/blob/master/sql/test_results.sql) of all test results for me so far of tests discussed in this section.